 Our analysis is capable of extension in a number of directions.
-Firstly, the analysis can be applied to individual Welsh HEIs, as well as to the HEI sector as a whole.
-In Hermannsson et al (2010c) we show that there is considerable heterogeneity among Scottish HEIs in terms of their dependence on public funding, and identify the significance of this for the scale of "balanced expenditure" multipliers.
-We obtain similar results for Wales (Hermannsson et al (2010e)).
+Firstly, the analysis can be applied to individual London HEIs, as well as to the London HEI sector as a whole.
+In Hermannsson et al (2010d) we show that there is considerable heterogeneity among London HEIs in terms of their dependence on public funding, and identify the significance of this for the scale of "balanced expenditure" multipliers.
+We obtain similar results for Wales and Scotland reported in Hermannsson et al (2010e,f).
 Secondly, although we focus here on the expenditure impacts of HEIs, the principles of course apply equally to any sector of interest which is at least partly publicly-funded.
 Of course, our judgement about policy scepticism does not necessarily generalise: this will depend on the characteristics of the sector and the region.
-Thirdly, the analysis can clearly be applied, and indeed should be applied, to all impact analyses that involves any element of local public funding conducted for any region that is subject to a binding public expenditure constraint, most obviously Northern Ireland in the UK context.
-In these circumstances, researchers seeking to identify the economic activity attributable to a particular sector should acknowledge the devolved budget constraint explicitly and identify the fraction of activity attributable to the public funds.
-In general this will reveal that a significant part of HEIs impact is in fact a 'generic' public expenditure impact and in the limit this may reveal the demand side impact of particular regional institutions to be effectively zero once the regional public budget constraint has been taken into account.
-However, in the case of Welsh HEIs considered in this paper, substantial impacts can be attributed to HEIs activity, in addition to those driven entirely by local public expenditures.
-Fourthly, the analysis may also be usefully applied to regions that are not subject to a binding expenditure constraint, such as the English regions in the UK context.
-Even where there is no binding constraint on public expenditure at the (relevant) regional level, it may still be of interest to assess the opportunity cost of the public funding involved by exploring the impact of their alternative use (for example, to expand the public sector of the relevant government).
+Thirdly, the analysis can clearly be applied, and indeed should be applied, to all impact analyses that involve any element of local public funding, to capture the alternative uses of public funds within the region.
+In these circumstances, researchers seeking to identify the economic activity attributable to a particular sector should acknowledge any public funding explicitly and identify the fraction of activity attributable to the public funds.
+In general this will reveal that a significant part of HEIs impact is in fact a 'generic' public expenditure impact and in the limit this may reveal the demand side impact of particular regional institutions to be effectively zero once alternative uses of public funds are acknowledged.
+However, in the case of London HEIs considered in this paper, substantial impacts can be attributed to HEIs' activity, in addition to those driven entirely by local public expenditures.

 Finally, it should be noted that our analysis in this paper is, in common with conventional regional impact analyses, focussed solely on the expenditure or demand-side effects of HEIs.
 This is a rather restrictive context in which to consider policy impacts.
 So we would not, for example, advocate the use of estimated net "balanced expenditure" multipliers to decide on the distribution of projected cuts in public expenditures.
-In the case of HEIs the message would in any case be mixed: HEIs' own institutional expenditures have a rather higher multiplier than public expenditure per se, but the reverse is true of students' expenditures.
-However, much more importantly in the case of HEIs, at least, is that we would expect many of their impacts on regional economies to come through the direct stimulation of the supply side, for example, through their impact on the skills of the host region's labour force and through knowledge exchange activities.
+Much more importantly in the case of HEIs, at least, is that we would expect many of their impacts on regional economies to come through the direct stimulation of the supply side, for example, through their impact on the skills of the host region's labour force and through knowledge exchange activities.
 These impacts can only be explored in a framework that explicitly accommodates these supply side effects, so that input-output analyses are inadequate to the task, even if, as here, they are augmented to accommodate regional public expenditure constraints.
-This may be particularly important for policy given that there is some evidence that supply-side effects may be large relative to the expenditure effects of HEIs (see e.g. Hermannsson et al, 2010d).
+This may be particularly important for policy given that there is some evidence that supply-side effects may be large relative to the expenditure effects of HEIs (see e.g. Hermannsson et al, 2010b).